delta-reporter/delta-reporter-wdio/README.md

 ## Add screenshots and videos

-Screenshots and videos can be attached to the report by using the `sendFileToTest` command in afterTest hook in wdio config file.
+Screenshots can be attached to the report by using the `sendFileToTest` command in afterTest hook in wdio config file.
 The parameters are `type`, `file` and `description`:
 - `type`: Can be `img` or `video`
 - `file`: Path to the file to be uploaded
 - `description`: Optional value that will be displayed in the media container in Delta Reporter

 As shown in the example above, when this function is called, adn the test is failing, a screenshot image will be attached to the Delta report.

 ```js
  afterTest(test) {